 - a) Should the NOP develop an ongoing system to impose additional requirements on operations doing business in or with countries or regions with documented fraud? - Yes, additional requirements should be imposed on operations doing business with at-risk countries or regions.
-The NOP should identify those regions where fraud is documented or strongly indicated and require certifiers to conduct additional targeted, unannounced testing of organic products originating or transshipped through these countries. - b) Should testing be mandatory for shipments from these regions?
-If so, where should testing be done? - Yes, testing should be conducted at the load port and at the U.S. borders and ports of entry. - c) What criteria should be used to identify a region of increased concern?
-What role do changes in USDA ERS import data play in these evaluations? - ➤ The following criteria should be used to identify regions of increased concern: documented or strong indicators of fraud originating in the region, inconsistent or incomplete trade data, unstable political and regulatory regimes, history of organized crime in trade, and availability of prohibited inputs. - ERS import data should be compared to organic acreage and yield data reported by a country to identify inconsistencies and possible fraud. - d) What impact would this have on industry? - For industries that engage in trade with high-risk countries, inbound shipments will undergo additional scrutiny. - e) Should the NOP develop specific channels of communication with our global organic certification partners, to better identify, track, deter, and prevent fraudulent organic products?
+The NOP should identify those regions where fraud is documented or strongly indicated and require certifiers to conduct additional targeted, unannounced testing of organic products originating or transshipped through these countries. - Although additional requirements should be imposed on operations doing business with at-risk countries, the NOP cannot rely exclusively on a high-risk designation in exercising its oversight and enforcement authority.
+Bad actors will adjust international shipping routes to avoid increased scrutiny.
+While enhanced vigilance is required for at-risk geographic regions, increased and stringent enforcement is required with regard to all imported organic products, regardless of origin. - b) Should testing be mandatory for shipments from these regions?
+If so, where should testing be done? - > Yes, testing should be conducted at the load port and at the U.S. borders and ports of entry. - c) What criteria should be used to identify a region of increased concern?
+What role do changes in USDA ERS import data play in these evaluations? - The following criteria should be used to identify regions of increased concern: documented or strong indicators of organic fraud originating in the region, inconsistent or incomplete trade data on organic products, unstable political and regulatory regimes, history of organized crime in trade, and availability of prohibited inputs. - ERS import data should be compared to organic acreage and yield data reported by a country to identify inconsistencies and possible fraud. - d) What impact would this have on industry? - For industries that engage in trade with high-risk countries, inbound shipments will undergo additional scrutiny. - e) Should the NOP develop specific channels of communication with our global organic certification partners, to better identify, track, deter, and prevent fraudulent organic products?
 Are there examples of this type of communication already present and how could this be improved and implemented?